Tested Baking & Dessert Recipes & Videos

 Apple Frangipane Tart

-Preheat oven to 350 degrees F (177 degrees C).
-Butter an 8 inch (20 cm) spring form pan and line the bottom of the pan with parchment paper.
+Apple Streusel Cake: Preheat your oven to 350 degrees F (180 degrees C).
+Butter and flour an 8 inch (20 cm) spring form pan.

-Streusel Topping: In a large bowl, mix together the flour and ground cinnamon.
-Cut in the butter with a pastry blender or fork until it resembles coarse crumbs.
-Stir in the brown sugar and chopped hazelnuts.
+Streusel Topping: In a large bowl, mix together the flour, sugar, ground cinnamon, and salt.
+Cut the butter into the flour with a pastry blender or fork until it resembles coarse crumbs.
+Stir in the chopped nuts.
 Set aside while you make the cake batter.

 Cake Batter: In a separate bowl whisk together the flour, baking powder, and salt.

-In the bowl of your electric mixer, with the paddle attachment, beat the butter until creamy and smooth.
+In the bowl of your electric mixer, fitted with the paddle attachment (can use a hand mixer), beat the butter until creamy smooth.
 Add the sugar and beat until light and fluffy.
 Add the egg and vanilla extract and beat until incorporated.
-Add the flour mixture, alternately with the milk, and beat only until combined.
-Spread the batter into the bottom of the prepared pan, smoothing the top with an offset spatula.
+Add the flour mixture (in three additions), alternately with the milk (in two additions), and beat just until combined.
+Spread the batter onto the bottom of your prepared pan, smoothing the top with the back of a spoon or an offset spatula.

 Evenly arrange the apple slices on top of the cake batter and then sprinkle with the streusel topping.